rivki-beker/employees-app/README.md

 3. **Run the API:**
    - Open the solution in Visual Studio.
+   - Open Package Manager Console and run the command `update-database`.
    - Build and run the project (F5).
-   - Before running the API, ensure to perform database migrations.
-Open Package Manager Console and run the command `update-database`.

 ## Frontend Application (React + Vite)